Mario Kassar: 1980s and Rambo

 In 1980, Kassar and Vajna paid Warner Bros. approximately $383,000 for the option rights of David Morrell's 1972 novel, First Blood.
 Even though they overpaid him, Kassar and Vajna cast Stallone as John Rambo because they knew the actor's star status could be used to secure the requisite investment.
 The result, First Blood, was a major hit in October 1982, and eventually made $125 million on its $14 million investment, making Carolco a major Hollywood production company.
 According to the Los Angeles Times, a Lebanese group associated with Kassar's family was instrumental in financing the film.

 From the mid to late 1980s, Kassar executive produced two Rambo sequels: Rambo: First Blood Part II (1985) and Rambo III (1988), both of them also released by Carolco.
 Kassar also executive produced Angel Heart (1987) and Johnny Handsome (1989), as well as having produced Red Heat (1988).

 "They knew the international distribution business so well," remembers Alan Parker, who directed Angel Heart for Carolco.
 "They figured out that 60 percent of the revenue of a film comes from outside the U.S. market.
 Andy and Mario personally knew all the worldwide local independent distributors."

-In 1989, Vajna left Carolco and sold his interests to Kassar.
-"After Rambo, we were trying to become a major studio.
-I felt that was the wrong direction," Vajna told Entertainment Weekly.
-"My feelings were very negative and it caused a lot of friction between Mario, myself, and Peter (Hoffman), who was by then Mario's right hand.
-I disagreed with where they wanted to go, and Peter played our egos against each other.
-He wanted to be a partner."
-Kassar and Vajna's partnership had fallen apart that year, and the latter was paid approximately $100 million for his share in the company.
-Kassar carried on with Peter Hoffman, who was president/chief executive of Carolco at the time since 1986.
+In 1989, Vajna left Carolco and sold his interests to Kassar for approximately $100 million for his share in the company after their partnership had fallen apart that year upon disagreements over Carolco's direction.
+Kassar carried on with Peter Hoffman, who had been president/chief executive of Carolco since 1986.
 Hoffman had been introduced to Kassar by Tom Pollock, who would later become head of Universal Studios.

-Dino De Laurentiis's defunct studio, De Laurentiis Entertainment Group, along with its headquarters in Wilmington, North Carolina was purchased by Hoffman at Kassar's urging.
+Also in 1989, at Kassar's urging, Hoffman purchased Dino De Laurentiis's defunct studio, De Laurentiis Entertainment Group, along with its headquarters in Wilmington, North Carolina following DEG's bankruptcy.